ros-controls/control.ros.org/README.md

 This folder holds the source and configuration files used to generate the [ros2_control documentation](https://control.ros.org) web site.
 The current test version of the documentation can be found [here](https://ros-controls.github.io/control.ros.org/).
-We use [sphinx](https://www.sphinx-doc.org/en/master/) for our single version [sphinx-multiversion](https://holzhaus.github.io/sphinx-multiversion/master/index.html#) for the multi version build of our documentation.
+We use [sphinx](https://www.sphinx-doc.org/en/master/) for single version and [sphinx-multiversion](https://holzhaus.github.io/sphinx-multiversion/master/index.html#) for the multi version build of our documentation.
 The doc files themselves are written in [restructuredtext format](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html) (*.rst).

 # Structure and build commands
 The documentation files for [ros2_control](https://github.com/ros-controls/ros2_control), [ros2_controllers](https://github.com/ros-controls/ros2_controllers) and [ros2_control_demos](https://github.com/ros-controls/ros2_control_demos) are located in the respective repositories themselves (called subrepositories from now on).
 They have to be included inside the `doc` folder.
 There are `make` commands available which automate the process of building and inclusion of the subrepositories for you.
 **NOTE**: In `spinx-multiverison` changes in the documentation are only visible after committing them.
 If you want to check them before committing, you can build a single version of the docs.
 * ```make html``` - Builds a single version, changes are immediate visible.
 You have to include the subrepositories yourself.
 * ```make html-all-subrepos``` - Builds a single version, changes are immediate visible.
 All subrepositories are automatically included.